 On Tuesday, December 5th, City Council’s Committee on Rules amended and reported out Bill No. 170678, which would create a Mixed Income Housing Program.
 This is a big step in PACDC’s Affordable Homes for a Growing Philly campaign, and allows the debate to move to the full Council in the new year!
 Due to Council rules, the bill cannot be considered for final passage until they return from break in January (date TBA).

-The amendments significantly limit the bill’s applicability to zoning districts primarily located in Center City, along the Delaware River waterfront, portions of North and South Broad Streets, portions of University City on or near Market Street, and other scattered parcels throughout the city.
+The amendments significantly limit the bill’s applicability to zoning districts (see a map with applicable parcels outlined) primarily located in Center City, along the Delaware River waterfront, portions of North and South Broad Streets, portions of University City on or near Market Street, and other scattered parcels throughout the city.
 PACDC is disappointed that many residential development projects in neighborhoods experiencing significant price appreciation and gentrification, but not in the zoning districts targeted, will not be required to create affordable units or pay into the Housing Trust Fund.
 But the legislation is a first step, and worthy of support as amended.

 From January 1, 2014 through August 1, 2017, more than 3,557 new housing units were created in these zoning districts to which the amended bill would apply.
 If this policy had been in place during that period of time, either 355 families now desperately waiting for an affordable home would have secured one, or in-lieu fee payments of as high as $79 million would have been made to the Philadelphia Housing Trust Fund.
 Those resources could have helped nearly 20,000 of our neighbors now struggling with homelessness, housing instability, or poor housing conditions secure safe, affordable homes in every part of Philadelphia.
 While we cannot predict whether development will continue at that pace over the next few years, a bill that seeks to leverage resources for affordable homes from the neighborhoods where we’ve seen the most significant development activity—and record breaking sales as well as very high rents—is a fair compromise.